 Another thing you can learn from your hallway conversations is what genres and authors your students enjoy.
 If your student has read the entire Jake Maddox series or can’t wait til the librarian gets in the next copy of Captain Awesome, then you know they prefer sports fiction or super hero books.
 Then, you CAN go to Amazon and Good Reads to get other ideas.
 Yes, it takes time to look.
 No time?
 You can also ask your librarian for a quick recommendation based on these (or whatever your student loves).

-This is my favorite benefit of hallway conversations.
+This is my favorite benefit of book conversations.
 We send this message to our students:

 Classroom Strategies Based on Book Conversations